The Angel

 The community has a unique power dynamic - it's not simply grass root, nor bottom up, that’s far too linear - it has a power source that comes from the clash of differences.
 This commission is about preserving the essence of the area and its resistance to further "gentrification".
 The winning concept will learn lessons from a very unique corner of London and reinterpret them for a wider audience.

-phase and a launch event will be listed as an event in the London Festival of Architecture.
+Part of the London Festival of Architecture 2020 programme, both the winning and shortlisted designs will be featured in the festival.
+The self-build phase and a launch event will be listed as an event in the London Festival of Architecture.
 This gives the project both a hyper local relevance and an international audience.

 Proposal Outline